Wacom-Developer/personal-knowledge-library/README.md

 The following illustration shows the different layers of knowledge:
 ![Levels of ink knowledge layers](https://github.com/Wacom-Developer/personal-knowledge-library/blob/main/assets/knowledge-levels.png)

-For handling semantics, Wacom introduced the Wacom Private Knowledge (WPK) cloud service to manage personal ontologies and its associated personal knowledge graph.
+For handling semantics, Wacom introduced the Wacom Private Knowledge System (PKS) cloud service to manage personal ontologies and its associated personal knowledge graph.

 This library provides simplified access to Wacom's personal knowledge cloud service.
 It contains: